Why See Les Miserables?

-*Please note that Carrie Hope Fletcher will be playing Fantine from the 18th of December to the 29th February and then from the 20th April to the 25th July.
+*Please note that Carrie Hope Fletcher will be playing Fantine from the 18th of December to the 29th of February and then from the 20th of April to the 25th of July.
 Rachelle Ann Go will perform as Fantine in Fletcher's absence.

 What is Les Miserables About?